On a Relation Between the Integral Image Algorithm and Calculus: Previous Work

 \section{Previous Work}

-\IEEEPARstart{E}{ver} since the early 1980's, computer scientists have been using an algorithm named \textquotedbl{}Summed Area Table\textquotedbl{}, also known as \textquotedbl{}Integral Image\textquotedbl{}.
-The algorithm suggests a formula for a rapid evaluation of the sum of rectangles in a table (or in an image), given that the 'image of sums', or the integral image, is pre-evaluated.
-The algorithm was first introduced in 1984 by Crow (in \cite{crow}), and was reintroduced to the computer vision community in 2001 by Viola and Jones (in \cite{viola_jones}).
+\IEEEPARstart{E}{ver} since the early 1980's, computer scientists have been using a formula named \textquotedbl{}Summed Area Table\textquotedbl{}, also known as \textquotedbl{}Integral Image\textquotedbl{}.
+The formula allows a a rapid evaluation of the sum of rectangles in a given table (or in an image), given that the 'image of sums', or the Integral Image, is pre-evaluated.
+The formula was first introduced in 1984 by Crow (in \cite{crow}), and was reintroduced to the computer vision community in 2001 by Viola and Jones (in \cite{viola_jones}).